New Grants and Payment Management Systems Now Available

 OJJDP offers training webinars for applicants for specific solicitations.
 For webinar information, check the OJJDP Events calendar, sign up for JUVJUST emails and follow OJJDP on social media for news about upcoming solicitation webinars.
 OJJDP solicitation webinars are available afterward on the Multimedia page.

-The JustGrants website includes a Glossary of Terms that provides information about and definitions of different terms that are associated with the JustGrants system.
+The JustGrants Resources website includes a Glossary of Terms that provides information about and definitions of different terms that are associated with the JustGrants system.
 Browse an alphabetical listing of the glossary or filter by a specific word.

 About the Budget